- 1A small cardboard or paper container and the items contained within it: a pack of cigarettesMore example sentences

 - When the ‘toddlers' truce’ was lifted the search was on for programmes to pack the vacant hour; Twizzle helped fill the vacuum.

-- 3 [no object] Rugby (Of players) form a scrum: we often packed down with only seven menMore example sentences
+- 1.8 [no object] Rugby (Of players) form or take their places in a scrum: we often packed down with only seven menMore example sentences

 - If league want to continue with the scrums let them watch Union scrums or speak to the players of the 50s or 60s how to pack and play a scrum.